Logotype for High Liner Foods Inc

 Financial highlights

-• Sales volume decreased by 1.5% to 66 million lbs, mainly due to Lent timing and food service traffic slowdown, partially offset by retail and contract manufacturing growth.
+• Q1 2025 sales decreased by 3.1% year-over-year to $268.4 million; sales volume declined 1.5% to 66.0 million lbs, mainly due to Lent timing and foodservice traffic slowdown, partially offset by retail and contract manufacturing growth.

 • Net income decreased by $1.3 million (7.8%) to $15.3 million; adjusted net income fell by $2 million (10.8%) to $16.6 million; diluted EPS rose to $0.51 from $0.49; adjusted diluted EPS was flat at $0.55.